plone/training/deployment/in_operation.rst

     ssh ubuntu@54.244.201.44 -L 1080:localhost:1080 -L 6081:localhost:6081 -L 8080:localhost:8080

-This is a pretty typical login that creates handy tunnels between ports on your local machine with matching haproxy-admin, varnish and haproxy front-end ports on the remote server.
+This is a pretty typical login that creates handy tunnels between ports on your local machine with matching HAProxy-admin, varnish and HAProxy front-end ports on the remote server.

 While you're logged in, check out the status of the :program:`supervisor` process-control system, which is used to launch your Zope/Plone processes.